 4. Plan for Data Updates

 The next step is to schedule your data so that it is updated on a regular basis.
-For this phase, choose an ETL solution with process automation capabilities such as task scheduling, workflow automation, and so on.
+For this phase, choose a reverse ETL with process automation capabilities such as task scheduling, workflow automation, and so on.
 It guarantees that processes are carried out without the need for manual intervention.

 Types of Data Management Tools